 Trick #2: Max fill-up with rewards is 20 gallons

-Okay so I’ve laid out why the BP credit card doesn’t make sense if you have a small car.
+Okay.
+The reasons whey BP credit card doesn’t make sense if you have a small car have been covered.
 But what about if you’re driving a gas-guzzler?
 Then it must make sense, right?

 When you cash out your rebate, it will only apply to the first 20 gallons.
 So that means even if you have a gigantic fuel tank, you may not get the discount on your entire fill-up.